Lokėnėliai

 Lokėnėliai is a village in Lithuania.
-It is located near the Jonava–Ukmergė road and the Lokys stream (tributary of Neris).
-According to the 2011 census, it had 14 residents.
+It is located near the Jonava–Ukmergė road and the Lokys stream (tributary of the Neris).
+According to the 2011 census, the village had 14 residents.
 Lokės pėda (literally: bear's foot), an adventure park, was established in the village in 2005.
 The park covers 1.3 ha and offers obstacle courses in trees and zip-lines.